swajay04/NEWS_SCRAPER/README.md

 ## Notes

-- Customize the script according to the HTML structure of the news website.
+- Customize the script according to the HTML structure of the news website. (pay special attention to the class attributes of targetted tags)

 ## Screenshots of Screen
 <img width="1321" alt="image" src="">